kubos/kubos/docs/os-docs/kubos-linux-overview.rst

 File System
 ~~~~~~~~~~~

-There are a few key directories residing within the KubOS Linux user
+There are a few key directories residing within the Kubos Linux user
 space

 /usr/sbin